 i.
 “It is a good note also that is given here by some expositors – viz., that by this chariot of the cherubims God gave his people to understand that his presence in the ark was not so fixed among them, but that would leave them, and ride clean away from them, if they should thereunto provoke him by their sins.”
 (Trapp)

 c.
 The LORD made me understand in writing, by His hand upon me, all the works of these plans: As with the organization of the servants and builders of the temple and the plans for the temple, God also spoke to David about these furnishings of the temple.

 And David said to his son Solomon, “Be strong and of good courage, and do it; do not fear nor be dismayed, for the LORD God; my God; will be with you.
 He will not leave you nor forsake you, until you have finished all the work for the service of the house of the LORD.
 “Here are the divisions of the priests and the Levites for all the service of the house of God; and every willing craftsman will be with you for all manner of workmanship, for every kind of service; also the leaders and all the people will be completely at your command.”

 b.
 And do it: It is easy to see how important this was for David.
-He had spent enormous effort to prepare the temple but would all be naught unless Solomon did in fact do it.
+He had spent enormous effort to prepare the temple, but all David’s work would have been useless unless Solomon did in fact do it.

 i.
 “Do not talk about it; do not sit down, and dream over the plans, and think how admirable they are, and then roll them up; but, ‘Be strong and of good courage, and do it.’”
 (Spurgeon)